dlr-pa/riaf/source/walkthrough.rst

 --------

-This is a walkthrough of the basic features of riaf using a temporarily development setup on riaf.playground.pa.dlr.de.
+This is a walkthrough of the basic features of riaf using a temporary development setup on riaf.playground.pa.dlr.de.
 So, if you want to try/use riaf replace the server name accordingly.
-Or, riaf.playground.pa.dlr.de is just a name we use here.
+Or, riaf.playground.pa.dlr.de is just a placeholder we use here.

 All steps can be handled as a self service.

-Using the `web interface <https://riaf.playground.pa.dlr.de/>`__ you get a limit number of features.
+Using the `web interface <https://riaf.playground.pa.dlr.de/>`__ you get a limited number of features.

 creating a repository to store data
 -----------------------------------